BernStrom/Ping-Coming-Soon-Page/README.md

 <hr />

 ## License :bookmark_tabs:
-This project is under License MIT.
-For more information, please refer to the documentation [LICENSE](LICENSE.md).
+This project is under the MIT License.
+For more information, please refer to the license [documentation](LICENSE.md).